-It’s a fact that as people age, the muscles, fat and skin around the eye grow lax, which leads to sagging and bulging.
+It’s a fact that as people age, the muscles, fat, and skin around the eye grow lax, which leads to sagging and bulging.
 This excess and drooping tissue is called dermatochalasis and can be caused by age or genetics.
 Eyelid lifts benefit those people whose eyelids make them look older than they are or perpetually exhausted or sad.
 Drooping upper eyelids can even interfere with vision.

 It’s a popular procedure for both men and women – especially those with vision obstruction.
 The upper eyelid lift will help repair the crease of skin on your upper eyelid.
 Upper blepharoplasty surgery is performed with incisions along the natural creases of the eyelid.
 This makes any scars unnoticeable.

 The lower blepharoplasty incision placement will vary depending on your specific needs.
 If fat removal is all that is needed it can be performed through an incision on the inside of the lower eyelid.
-Or if skin and muscle excision is needed Dr. Boggess will create an incision on the outside of the eyelid, just below the lashline.
+Or if skin and muscle excision are needed, Dr. Boggess will create an incision on the outside of the eyelid, just below the lashline.

-Do you have questions?
+Do you have any questions?

 We’re here to help, so schedule a free consultation to learn more about which eyelid lift is right for you.
 You can request a consultation using our online form, or you can call us at (615) 942-8016 to schedule an appointment.